Orašac, the birthplace of the Serbian state

 As soon as the meeting was over and after taking the new oath, the Turkish inn located close to the church in Orašac was burnt.
 And that was officially the beginning of the First Serbian Revolution which lasted until 1835.

 The Ottomans suffered a series of defeats and until 1806, the Serbian forces occupied all major cities in the pashaluq, including Belgrade and Smederevo.
-But in July 1813, Belgrade fell under the Ottoman rule and everything was like before the uprising in 1804.
+But in July 1813, Belgrade fell under Ottoman rule and everything was like before the uprising in 1804.

 The death of Karađorđe